Midwest Association of Pre-Law Advisors

 - Initial Members.
 All persons who are members of the organization registered in the state of Ohio known as the Midwest Association of Pre-Law Advisors at the time of incorporation of this organization shall be deemed to be members of this organization.

 - Qualification of Members.
-Any person who is a Pre-Law Advisor at an accredited college or university may become a member of this corporation by registering with the Membership Director and paying the membership dues for the fiscal year in which the person becomes a member.
+Any person who is either (a) a Pre-Law Advisor at an accredited college or university or (b) an admissions officer, faculty member, or senior administrator of a law school that is approved by the American Bar Association may become a member of this corporation by registering with the Membership Director and paying the membership dues for the fiscal year in which the person becomes a member.

 - Voting of Members.
 Each member who is not delinquent in paying dues is entitled to one vote at any meeting of the membership.